JasonParentEAB/tutorial/README.md

     # John goes to the home page.
     self.browser.get(self.live_server_url)

-    # He sees an empty table with a single cell that says 'No organizations'.
+    # He sees a data table with a single cell that says "No organizations".
     # He also sees a button labelled 'Create organization'.
 He clicks the create button.
     cell = self.browser.find_element_by_xpath('//table/tbody/tr/td')
     self.assertEqual(cell.text, 'No organizations')